Living Out Loud: Strong and Silent Has Its Place, But It’s Not the Only Way

 When I started writing this column, I kept seeing the image of a photograph in my mind’s eye.
 It was a black-and-white photo that became famous many years ago (see end of article for information).

-The photo shows the torso of a naked woman whose right breast is missing from a mastectomy.
-Her arms are outstretched to the sky in an expression of innocent and exuberant celebration.
+The photo shows the torso of Deena Metzger, whose right breast is missing from a mastectomy.
+Her arms are outstretched to the sky in an expression of exuberant celebration.

 Now you tell me, was that photograph distasteful?
 Was it exhibitionism?
-It appeared to a circulation of two million people when it debuted.
-Was Matuschka inappropriately parading the intimate wounds of her sexual and sacred body?
+Was Metzger inappropriately parading the intimate wounds of her sacred body?
 Was she lacking virtue when she revealed the detailed contours of her missing breast?

 I don’t know your answer, but I’ll tell you mine.
-I think Matuschka’s photograph is awesome and earth-shaking and deeply important.
-I’m grateful she had the guts to show what others hide in fear and shame.
+I think Metzger’s photograph is awesome and earth-shaking and deeply important.
+I’m grateful she had the courage to show what others hide in fear and shame.

-In Matuschka’s case, she later described in explicit detail exactly why she did what she did.
+In Metzger’s case, she later described in explicit detail exactly why she did what she did.
 The truth is, only she knew the truth behind her actions.

 Move over, all you strong and silent types.
 There are lots of us who know the strength of living out loud.

 Special thanks to Sonya Lea and Wendy Zieve, who contacted me after this column was originally published.
-They let me know that Deena Metzger is the woman in the photograph I remembered from years ago (photograph by Hella Hammid).
+They let me know that Deena Metzger is the woman in the photograph I remembered from years ago (photograph of Metzger by Hella Hammid shown atop this article).

 The photograph of Deena Metzger is available in a poster designed by Sheila Levrant de Bretteville (see “The Poster” at www.deenametzger.net).

-Cat Saunders, Ph.D., is a longtime counselor, death doula, and nonsectarian minister.
-She is the author of "Dr. Cat's Helping Handbook: A Compassionate Guide for Being Human" and more than 200 articles and interviews, which have been reprinted around the world.
+Cat Saunders, Ph.D., has been in private practice as a counselor since 1985.
+Beginning 1/1/25, she now focuses on her work as a consultant and contemplative.
+Cat is the author of "Dr. Cat's Helping Handbook: A Compassionate Guide for Being Human."
+More than 200 of her articles and interviews have been reprinted worldwide.